Bridging the Gap: Health Tech Company Trends

-Health technology (health tech) companies are one of the fastest growing segments of the healthcare continuum.
+Digital health companies are one of the fastest-growing segments of the healthcare continuum.
 Organizations are looking to technology solutions to drive patient outcomes and experiences, improve clinical and operational efficiencies and comply with all of the related regulations.
-As these market factors drive increased focus and investment in heath technology companies, many revenue and commercial leaders are struggling with questions such as: Are we a healthcare company?
+As these market factors drive increased focus and investment in digital heath companies, many revenue and commercial leaders are struggling with questions such as: Are we a healthcare company?
 A tech company?
 Or both?
 And what are the right metrics of commercial success?

-Health tech companies may differ from healthcare and pure tech companies in their strategy, focus, operations or any number of ways.
-Here are a few examples that illustrate how health tech companies are behaving differently.
+Digital health companies may differ from healthcare and pure tech companies in their strategy, focus, operations or any number of ways.
+Here are a few examples that illustrate how digital health companies are behaving differently.

-Health tech firms are growing at over twice the rate of traditional healthcare companies and more closely mimic pure technology organizations.
-When dissected, this growth can be attributed to overall market and company growth but also individual seller success.
+Digital health firms are growing at over twice the rate of traditional healthcare companies and more closely mimic pure technology organizations.
+When dissected, this growth can be attributed to the overall market and company growth but also individual seller success.

-In general, the commercial sales organizations (defined as customer-facing field reps) of health tech companies are half the size of the average pure technology company, but only about 20% the size of an average healthcare company.
-When it comes to revenue per headcount, health technology companies straddle the mark for revenue per field rep.
+In general, the commercial sales organizations (defined as customer-facing field reps) of digital health companies are half the size of the average pure technology company, but only about 20% the size of an average healthcare company.
+When it comes to revenue per headcount, digital health companies straddle the mark for revenue per field rep.

 While this is an encouraging statistic, the investment to obtain that revenue number becomes potentially problematic to fueling current and future growth.

 A depressed Expense to Revenue ratio, when revenues per rep are favorable, indicates a deficit on the numerator, or the expenses of the commercial organization.
 In particular, Alexander Group’s ongoing research indicates a deficit of investment in enablement tools, sales compensation, support resources and digital programs.
 While all of these factors may be in play, sales compensation seems to be a key driver.
 Compensation rates for field sellers in health tech companies typically lag technology rates while still producing similar revenue.